 When is the Cutoff Grade Applied?

 Depending on which dilution approach is used, the cutoff grade will be applied either before or after dilution.
-When dilution is being added to the final production schedule, then the cutoff grade will have been applied to the undiluted material (#1 and #2).
+When the dilution approach requires adding dilution to the final production schedule, then the cutoff grade will have been applied to the undiluted material (#1 and #2).

 Does one apply dilution in pit optimization?

 Another occasion when dilution may be used is during pit optimization.
-There are normally input fields for both a dilution factor and an ore loss factor.
+In the software, there are normally input fields for both a dilution factor and an ore loss factor.
 Some engineers will apply dilution at this step while others will leave the factors at zero.
 There are valid reasons for either approach.

 My preference is use a zero dilution factor for optimization since the nature of the ore zones will be different at different revenue factors and hence dilution would be unique to each.
-It would be good to verify the impact that the dilution factor has on your own pit optimization, otherwise it is simply being viewed as a contingency factor.
+It would be good to verify the impact that the dilution factor has on your own pit optimization by running with a factor to see the result.